andy-9/imageboard/README.md

 The theme of this <a href="http://graf-streetart.herokuapp.com/" target="_blank">imageboard is graffiti and street art</a>.

-The board works with state, un-/mounting, dynamic routing, click handlers, event-emitters and watchers.
+This Single Page Application works with state, un-/mounting, dynamic routing, click handlers, event-emitters and watchers.
 It is protected against SQL injection, clickjacking, XSS and CSRF attacks.

 <img src="/public/imageboard.gif" alt="gif to display how imageboard works">